 HVAC equipment, including boilers, should never be neglected and must be on a preventative maintenance plan that includes tuning, regular cleaning, and descaling.
 All boilers have two “sides” that need to be cleaned.
 One side is the “fireside” that contains the combustion of gas, oil, or other fuel.
 The second side, the “waterside,” is filled with water that absorbs the heat of combustion before being pumped through the pipes to provide heat or process steam to the building.

-CHEMICAL OR MECHANICAL CLEANING
+SHOULD YOU DO CHEMICAL OR MECHANICAL CLEANING?

 Mineral deposits or “scaling” can form on the boiler’s waterside, inhibiting water flow and heat transfer.
 Scale is removed through either mechanical or chemical cleaning methods.
 Mechanical cleaning removes scale with the use of tools like scrapers, brushes, or sandblasters.
 Chemical scale removal uses acids or another liquid descaler to dissolve the minerals through a chemical reaction between the scale and the liquid.
 The method used for cleaning, mechanical or chemical, differs depending on the thickness and type of deposits being removed.